freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-data-structures/add-key-value-pairs-to-javascript-objects.md

 };
 ```

-The above code defines a Tekken video game character object called <code>tekkenCharacter</code>.
+The above code defines a Tekken video game character object called `tekkenCharacter`.
 It has three properties, each of which map to a specific value.
-If you want to add an additional property, such as "origin", it can be done by assigning <code>origin</code> to the object:
+If you want to add an additional property, such as "origin", it can be done by assigning `origin` to the object:

 ```js
 tekkenCharacter.origin = 'South Korea';
 ```

 This uses dot notation.
-If you were to observe the <code>tekkenCharacter</code> object, it will now include the <code>origin</code> property.
+If you were to observe the `tekkenCharacter` object, it will now include the `origin` property.
 Hwoarang also had distinct orange hair.
 You can add this property with bracket notation by doing:

 ```js
 tekkenCharacter['hair color'] = 'dyed orange';